NikolasEnt/Clique-Bron-Kerbosch/README.md

 ![Title animated image](readme_img/title.gif)

 The algorithm uses branch and bound approach for efficient maximal cliques finding.
-For details see original [publication](http://dl.acm.org/citation.cfm?doid=362342.362367) by Bron C., Kerbosh J. .
+For details see original [publication](http://dl.acm.org/citation.cfm?doid=362342.362367) by Bron C., Kerbosh J. (1973).
 Visualisation was realized with the GLFW library.

 ## Content of this repo

 - `scr/test/main.c` code for testing without visualisation
 - `scr/vis/main.cpp` final project code
-- `examples` directory with sample graphs for quick testing
+- `examples` directory with sample input files graphs for quick testing
 - `clique.exe` precompiled project code.

 ## How to run the code